UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

    (4 + 3) * 5 != 4 + (3 * 5)

 Python follows the "usual" rules of algebra.
+A good strategy, though, is to use parentheses liberally if you're not sure of the order of operations so that you can ensure that operations happen in the order that you intend.

 Python Operator Precedence
 --------------------------